sergi-andreu/ECG_project/README.md

 The focus on this repository would be on predicting the superclass labels (NORM, MI, STTC, CD and HYP), using the samplerate-100 data (as opposed to the samplerate-500 data).
 It is also possible to predict other labels (such as subclasses), but a 5-output prediction can be complicated enough, and this is just a week-project with some prototype code on the first steps I would follow if having to deal with this task.

-The value of this repository is to be able to explore the dataset, with figures that can be visualized by experts to gain some domain knowledge.
+The value of this repository is to be able to explore the dataset, with useful and easy-to-understand figures.
 The trained models in this repository can also be used to predict abnormalities on the ECG data (with an AUC of 0.8-0.9).
 This could ease the cardiac diagnosis of cardiac abnormalities, and so increase the chances of successful treatments, without the need of experts annotating the data manually.

 An example use of this code could be to predict a score on cardiac abnormalities (labels MI, STTC, CD and HYP), and set a low thresholds (have quite some false positives), and then pass this ECG data to experts, which could make a final decision.
 The models presented here should not be used for diagnostic purposes without expert supervision.
 The models have not been fine-tuned, nor they are understood once trained.